 MSc Transport and Geoinformation Technology

 Functional and environment-friendly transport systems are vital in a sustainable society.
-Students gain expertise in transport and geoinformation technology and learn how to plan, build and maintain advanced transport systems.
-Graduates blend practical data collection and modelling skills with an interdisciplinary understanding of transport and geoinformation that lead to job opportunities in various sectors.
+You will gain expertise in transport and geoinformation technology and learn to plan, build and maintain advanced transport systems.
+Graduates blend practical data collection and modelling skills with an interdisciplinary understanding of transport and geoinformation, leading to job opportunities in various sectors.

 Transport and Geoinformation Technology at KTH